-Wine enthusiasts seem to agree that aging wine is the ne plus ultra of wine expertise.
+Wine enthusiasts agree that aging wine is the ne plus ultra of wine expertise.

-In fact, only about five percent of wines improve with age, and only one percent taste better with more than five years of aging.
-So why do we feel the need to hold on to special bottles instead of just enjoying them?
+Only about five percent of wines improve with age, and only one percent taste better with more than five years of aging.
+So why do we need to hold on to special bottles instead of just enjoying them?

 A History of Wine Aging

-There was a time when aging wines was beneficial.
-Up until the 1970s, most wines improved with some time in the bottle.
+There was a time when aging wines were beneficial.
+Until the 1970s, most wines improved with some time in the bottle.
 It was tradition to lay down wines for several years, or even decades, to produce a balanced and complex wine.
 But if opened too soon, this type of wine was virtually unpalatable.

-Some producers in the world still age their wines in-house.
-In Italy and Spain, the word “reserva” or “riserva” denotes a wine that has been aged according to the winery’s cellaring program.
+Some producers in the world still aging wines in-house.
+For example, in Italy and Spain, the word “reserva” or “riserva” denotes a wine that has been aged according to the winery’s cellaring program.

 Certain regions are also known for the ageability of their wines, such as Barolo or the Left Bank of Bordeaux.
 White wines from Sauternes and the Rheingau in Germany likewise gain elegance and complexity over time.

-If you’re not certain whether a wine is meant to age, the best source is the producer’s own tech sheet.
+If you’re unsure whether a wine is meant to age, the producer’s tech sheet is the best source.
 The winemaker must have created it specifically to peak at some point in the future.
 Without the winemaker’s imprimatur, opinions by sommeliers or other wine experts are pure speculation.

-- Use a cool area with limited light and minimal temperature fluctuations.
+- Use a cool area with little light and minimal temperature fluctuations.

-- Avoid spaces that are highly-trafficked or where the wine is likely to be moved or disturbed.
+- Avoid highly trafficked spaces or where the wine is likely to be moved or disturbed.

 - Place corked bottles on horizontal shelving units.

-- Catalog your collection and create an alert for when wine is at its peak.
+- Catalog your collection and create an alert for when a wine is at its peak.

-For most people, an unused closet or basement area is actually ideal.
-The more utilitarian the better: those fancy cellars with poker tables and humidors are terrible for wine.
-Kitchens also can wreak havoc on delicate bottlings, so make sure to use a wine fridge if you enjoy your collection close by.
+For most people, an unused closet or basement area is ideal.
+The more practical, the better: those fancy wine cellars with poker tables and humidors are terrible for wine.
+Kitchens can also wreak havoc on delicate bottlings, so make sure to use a wine fridge if you enjoy your collection.

 Tasting Old Wine

 It’s also worth discussing the taste of aged wine.
 While we have experienced soulful, complex wines brimming with cigar box and chicory after many years of tender loving care, we’ve also tasted watery mushrooms and rotten beets.
-It can be a real throw of the dice to age wine for extended periods.
+It can be a real throw of the dice when aging wine for extended periods.
 A 100-year aged wine is very likely to be nothing but vinegar (at best).

 Everyone can agree on this: wine is meant to be enjoyed.
-If aging wine sounds enjoyable to you, then hopefully you will have found some great tips in this article.
+So if aging wine sounds enjoyable to you, hopefully, you will find some great tips in this article.
 If, on the other hand, it makes you long for a drink, go ahead and open any one of the millions of bottles that taste delicious now.
 It’s the American way, after all.